 Examples of Two Drunk Driving Cases

-The following is a story of two typical criminal defendants who have been charged with a DUI (driving under the influence of alcohol or drugs).
+The following is a story of two typical criminal defendants who have been charged with a DUI/DWI (driving under the influence of alcohol or drugs).
 Duncan Smith is a first time offender with a clean record.
 Sandra Jones is a repeat offender who was convicted of a DUI a year earlier.
 The story will walk you through the entire process, starting with the arrest all the way to the plea entered in court.
-In the end, both drunk driving cases settle with a plea bargain, which happens in approximately 90% of all criminal cases.
-However, the deals they get are very different, which is also often the case in drunk driving cases.
+In the end, both DUI cases settle with a plea bargain, which happens in approximately 90 percent of all criminal cases.
+However, the deals they get are very different, which is also often the case in DUI cases.

-All drunk driving cases are different, and these examples are meant to demonstrate the issues involved in these sorts of cases rather than tell you exactly how a particular case will proceed.
+All DUI cases are different, and these examples are meant to demonstrate the issues involved in these sorts of cases rather than tell you exactly how a particular case will proceed.

 The Arrest of Duncan Smith